The Faculty of Arts and Social Sciences would like to extend our heartiest congratulations to the following award recipients:

 FASS Graduate Students' Teaching Award (GSTA)

+The inaugural FASS GSTA was awarded in August 2010 to recognise the Faculty's outstanding tutors and affirm our commitment to teaching excellence.
 All Graduate Student Teaching Assistants (i.e. registered Masters and PhD students of departments in FASS, inclusive of both full-time and part-time students) who teach a minimum of 20 hours can be considered.
 This includes both tutors and those formally designated as Teaching Assistants.
 A student who wins the award three times will be recognised in an Honour Roll.
 He/She will then not be eligible for subsequent GSTAs within the same graduate candidature.
 Please refer to the latest list of winners here.

 Communicate Your Science Video Competition 2017